b2castro/starter-fer-de-lance/README.md

 store any variables that they reference that aren't part of the argument list, for use when the function is called.
 This naturally matches the semantics of function values in languages like OCaml and Python.

+There are several updates to errors as a result of adding first-class functions:

+- There is no longer a well-formedness error for an arity mismatch.
+It is a runtime error.
+- The value in function position may not be a function (for example, a user may erroneously apply a number), which should raise a (dynamic) error that reports "non-function"
+- There should still be a (well-formedness) check for duplicate argument names, but there is no longer a check for duplicate function declarations

 ## Implementation